pandavan/Zad-dl/README.md

 #Package Installation  (Initial step)

-Download the Zad-dl.sh script
+* Download the Zad-dl.sh script

-Make it executable "chmod u+x Zad-dl.sh"
+* Make it executable "chmod u+x Zad-dl.sh"

-If programms are needed it will ask for your permission to download those packages.
+* If programms are needed it will ask for your permission to download those packages.

-Try executing Zad-dl.sh for two or more times till a GUI window is open (its an issue which has to be solved)
+* Try executing Zad-dl.sh for two or more times till a GUI window is open (its an issue which has to be solved)

-Once GUI window is open you are read for downloading files
+* Once GUI window is open you are read for downloading files

-Reboot your system.
+* Reboot your system.

 #Creating Laucher shortcut

-After the reboot
+* After the reboot

-Open Dash and type "Zad-dl" without quotes
+* Open Dash and type "Zad-dl" without quotes

-You will see a red download icon.
+* You will see a red download icon.

-click open and lauch
+* click open and launch

-In the launcher using third mouse open the menu and Lock the Zad-dl
+* In the launcher using third mouse open the menu and Lock the Zad-dl

 #Downloading files

-Copy a audio,vidoe html link (ex: youtube,vimeo,daily motion etc)
+* Copy a audio,vidoe html link (ex: youtube,vimeo,daily motion etc)

-Click the Zad-dl icon in laucher
+* Click the Zad-dl icon in laucher

-A GUI Window will open with URL box and a file selection box
+* A GUI Window will open with URL box and a file selection box

-Select the directory in which you want to save the file
+* Select the directory in which you want to save the file

-Click Ok and a new list window will open
+* Click Ok and a new list window will open

-Select the format you need (mp3, flv etc)
+* Select the format you need (mp3, flv etc)

-Click start and a progress window will open showing the progress of the file download
+* Click start and a progress window will open showing the progress of the file download